kiprutobarno/star-wars-app/README.md

 - [x] Angular 13

 ## Demos
-- Launch terminl in your computer
+- Launch terminal in your computer
 - Create a new folder and give it a name of your choice: ```mkdir XXXX```
 - Navigate to the new folder: ```cd XXXX`
 - Clone the github repository: ```git clone https://github.com/ywalakamar/star-wars-app.git```